bertdk/panenco/packages/ui/src/components/file-uploader/README.md

 ### Properties

-This component inherits the attributes of the **div** element and extends the functionality with next properties.
+This component inherits the attributes of the **input** element and extends the functionality with next properties.

 - id - component id (generate unique id by default);
 - title - component title;
 - placeholder - component placeholder;
-- disabled - set disabled state;
 - buttonText - content in button;
 - loading - set state when downloading a file;
 - iconClassName - override icon styles;